forsenior/senior-os/README.md

 Very restricted - for users with severe mental impairment

-1. Browsing limited to whitelist webpages
+1. Browsing limited to whitelisted webpages
-2. Emails only from/to whitelist senders/recipients
+2. Emails only from/to whitelisted senders/recipients

 Moderately restricted - for users with light mental impairment

-1. Disabled text input on webpages (web search allowed)
+1. Disabled text input on webpages, web search allowed
-2. Emails only from whitelist senders
+2. Emails only from whitelisted senders
+3. Red-alert on sending email with sensitive information

 Lightly restricted - for general senior users

-1. Red-alert on phishing websites
+1. Red-alert on visiting phishing website
+3. Red-alert on sending email with sensitive information
-2. Caregiver alert on filled-in form on phishing webpage
+2. Caregiver email-alert on filled-in form on phishing webpage by senior

 ## Student contribution